ZJU-Automated-Reasoning-Group/efmc/README.md

 ### 2.2 Property-Directed Reachability (PDR)

 In EFMC, we use the PDR engine inside Z3, named `Spacer`.
-To use it, you can run `efmc.py` with the `pdr` engine.
+To use it, you can run `efmc` with the `pdr` engine.

 Example:

 ~~~~
-python3 efmc.py --engine pdr --lang chc --file file.smt2
+efmc --engine pdr --lang chc --file file.smt2
 ~~~~

 ### 2.3 K-Induction